How to Organize a JoomlaDay™

 The first thing you should do when you consider organizing a JoomlaDay™ event is to read the JoomlaDay™ Charter at this link:

 Requesting a JoomlaDay™

 If you know the date and the city you will make your JoomlaDay™ you should send in your request for a JoomlaDay™.
-You can do that over a simple form at the OSM Website
+You can do that contacting the Trademark Team.

 Domain usage request